 You may not have known this, but sometimes financial aid packages can be negotiated.
 Typically financial aid packages are determined by the information you filed on your FAFSA and other information included within the student’s application.
 You have to act fast if you want to make an appeal.
 Actions should be taken before the May 1st college deadline.
 One option available to you can be filing an appeal with the college you were accepted to.
 Many institutions have a special protocol on financial aid appeals, so make sure to follow their instructions.
 Be as specific as you can in your appeal form don’t be broad really explain your financial hardship.
 You can also use your grades, sports, and talents you may have as leverage.
 However, be sure to be courteous, polite and professional when communicating with your potential college financial aid office.

 If you can’t avoid taking out student loans, federal is better than private.
 Typically, federal student loans have lower interest rates and more flexible repayment options than private loans.
 Interest rates can make all of the difference when it comes to repaying your student loans.
 High interest rates can mean paying much more than you originally borrowed.
 Federal student loans can offer fixed interest rates and income-driven repayment plans that are usually not offered with private student loans.
 Before taking out a private or federal student loan, research as much as you can on the loan type and available repayment options.

 If you’ve wondered how your student loan has impacted your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.